 Before You Surrender, Remember…

-Below Are A Few Tips That May Help You Re-Home Your Pet:
+Below Are A Few Tips To Help You Re-Home Your Pet:

 - Give yourself time to re-home your pet.
 It can often take weeks or even months to find a new home.

-- Increase your pet’s adoptability by making sure it’s spayed/neutered, groomed, and up-to-date on its vaccinations.
+- Increase your pet’s adoptability.
+Make sure it’s spayed/neutered, groomed, and up-to-date on its vaccinations.

-- Tell your friends, family and co-workers and ask them to spread the word.
+- Tell your friends, family and co-workers.
+Ask them to spread the word!
 You never know who may be looking for a new companion.

-- Search for a rescue group that can take your pet.
+- Check with local rescue groups.
 Whether you have a dog or cat or an exotic animal, there are many rescue groups in our area who may be able to accept your pet.
-Our Pet Resource Center may also be able to assist you in locating a rescue group who can help.
-Contact 602.997.7585 Ext.
-3800 for more information.
+You can find most of these groups online through a web search or on Facebook.

 - NEVER ABANDON YOUR ANIMAL.
-If you’re unable to re-home your pet, the Arizona Humane Society will accept owner surrendered pets.
+If you’re unable to re-home your pet, the Arizona Humane Society will accept owner surrendered pets by appointment.

 For additional tips, please contact our Pet Resource Center at 602.997.7585 Ext.
 3800.